Mike001-wq/Avalon/PA1-ans/README.md

-# ICS2015 Programming Assignment
+# NEMU2020 Programming Assignment

-This project is the programming assignment of the class ICS(Introduction to Computer System) in Department of Computer Science and Technology, NanJing University.
+This project is the programming assignment of the class ICS(Introduction to Computer System) in College of Intelligence and Computing, Tianjin Univerisity.

-For the guide of this programming assignment, refer to http://nju-ics.gitbooks.io/ics2015-programming-assignment/content/
+This project is introduced from Nanjin University in 2016.
+Thank you for  Prof. Chunfeng Yuan of NJU and Dr. Zihao Yu of ICT.

 The following subprojects/components are included.
 Some of them are not fully implemented.
 * NEMU
 * testcase
-* newlib
+* uClibc
 * kernel
 * typing game
 * NEMU-PAL